Troubleshooting

 Credit: [BambuStudio GitHub Issue #3973](https://github.com/bambulab/BambuStudio/issues/3973#issuecomment-2097651206)

-If the app crashes with an error like:
+If the app crashes on launch with an error like:

 ```